John Lewis (department store founder): Further purchases

 It is said that in 1905 John Lewis walked from Oxford Street to Sloane Square with twenty £1000 notes in his pocket and bought Peter Jones.
 Sales at Peter Jones had been falling since 1902 and its new owner failed to reverse the trend.
 In 1914 he handed control of the store to his son Spedan.

-Dispute with Baron de Walden
+Dispute with Lord Howard de Walden

 Lewis engaged in a protracted legal dispute with the ground landlord of his Holles Street premises, Lord Howard de Walden.
-The litigation went through the courts for twenty-three years and cost Lewis 40,000 pounds.
-At one point he was sent to Brixton Jail for contempt of court, and De Walden sued him for libel following his erection of placards at his stores.
+The litigation went through the courts for twenty-three years and cost Lewis £40,000.
+At one point he was sent to Brixton Jail for contempt of court, and Howard de Walden sued him for libel following his erection of placards at his stores.
 The case was eventually settled amicably.

 Management style

 Lewis was regarded as an autocratic employer, prone to dismissing staff arbitrarily.
 The stores had difficulty retaining staff (there was a strike in 1920) and performed poorly compared to his rivals such as Whiteleys, Gorringes and Owen Owen.
 His management style led to conflict with his sons who disagreed with his business methods.
 It was only after his death that the company was transformed into the John Lewis Partnership, a worker co-operative.